debojjalb/SampleCodes/README.md

 # SampleCodes

-This repo has sample codes for day-to-day use problems in transportation that uses state-of-the-art libraries.
+This repo has sample codes for day-to-day use problems in transportation using state-of-the-art libraries.

 ## TSP